awsdocs/aws-kms-developer-guide/doc_source/deleting-keys.md

 # Deleting Customer Master Keys<a name="deleting-keys"></a>

 Deleting a customer master key \(CMK\) in AWS Key Management Service \(AWS KMS\) is destructive and potentially dangerous\.
-It deletes the key material and all metadata associated with the CMK, and is irreversible\.
-After a CMK is deleted you can no longer decrypt the data that was encrypted under that CMK, which means that data becomes unrecoverable\.
+It deletes the key material and all metadata associated with the CMK and is irreversible\.
+After a CMK is deleted, you can no longer decrypt the data that was encrypted under that CMK, which means that data becomes unrecoverable\.
 You should delete a CMK only when you are sure that you don't need to use it anymore\.
 If you are not sure, consider [disabling the CMK](enabling-keys.md) instead of deleting it\.
-You can re\-enable a disabled CMK if you need to use it again later, but you cannot recover a deleted CMK\.
+You can reenable a disabled CMK if you need to use it again later, but you cannot recover a deleted CMK\.

 Before deleting a CMK, you might want to know how many ciphertexts were encrypted under that CMK\.
-AWS KMS does not store this information, and does not store any of the ciphertexts\.
+AWS KMS does not store this information and does not store any of the ciphertexts\.
 To get this information, you must determine on your own the past usage of a CMK\.
 For some guidance that might help you do this, go to [Determining Past Usage of a Customer Master Key](deleting-keys-determining-usage.md)\.

 You might choose to delete a CMK for one or more of the following reasons:
 + To complete the key lifecycle for CMKs that you no longer need